CZTopp/unocara-nft/README.md

 This project demonstrates an nft contract that adds eip-2981 royalty standard.

 Note: this is not a boilerplate, and is probably not a production ready contract.
-I just wanted to add some royalties to first nft.
+I just wanted to add some royalties to my first nft.

 ```sh
 git clone https://github.com/CZTopp/unocara-nft